n0v0x/java_for_testers/README.md

 # java_for_testers
-This is a studing project.
+This is a study project to learn Java.